Greta Thunberg, Antichrist

-A common nightmare I had as a child was of our home being invaded by unmarked government swat teams.
+A common fear I had as a child was of our home being invaded by unmarked government swat teams.
 I was afraid of this because my dad was afraid of it.
 My gun-loving Christian dad often spoke of the end times, the mark of the beast, the rapture, and the antichrist.
-Babylon, or the whore of Babylon more particularly, was the biblical name of this evil empire, the dreaded one world government; most exemplified by the Clinton administration’s attack on Christian values (and gun rights).
-After Ruby Ridge and while we watched the David Koresh compound burn on TV, my dad feared that the Christians would soon be arrested and exterminated in the preliminary stages of the apocalypse, just as so many believers had been martyred for the faith by the imperial Roman state.
-Here my dad is falling back on paranoid victimhood, the last best defense of Christianity; Christ demands nothing less when he asks that you pick up your cross and follow him.
-Never mind that it is usually the Christians who produce the most victims.
+Babylon, or the whore of Babylon more particularly, was the biblical name of this evil empire, the dreaded one world government; most exemplified by the Clinton administration and their attack on Christian values.
+After Ruby Ridge and while we watched the David Koresh compound burn on TV, my dad feared that the Christians would soon be persecuted in the preliminary stages of the apocalypse, just as so many believers had been martyred for the faith by the imperial Roman state.

-As it turns out this once niche apocalyptic-paranoid worldview (note) beloved of right-wing talk-radio and QAnon 4chan threads alike, has gone mainstream and is now the norm, found at the highest levels of government no less than the crystal citadels of silicon valley.
+As it turns out this once niche apocalyptic-paranoid worldview beloved of Christian grandparents, right-wing talk-radio and QAnon 4chan threads alike, has gone mainstream and is now the norm, found at the highest levels of government no less than the crystal citadels of silicon valley.
 This lends credibility to that old schizo-analysis claim that in the future everyone will be insane.

-One such prominent billionaire tech-lord, a catholic, who is “religious but not spiritual,” and has funded the current administration’s rise to power, has long feared the one world government with its attendant anti-Christian, anti-business policies.
+One such prominent billionaire tech-lord, a catholic who is “religious but not spiritual,” and has funded the current administration’s rise to power, has long feared the one world government with its attendant anti-Christian, anti-business policies.
 The current dismantling of the federal government and the collapse of global trade networks is a win for his brand of techno-feudalism and the return to the barbarisms of the true catholic faith; it’s like a contemporary replay of the collapsing tower of Babel.

 Curiously enough, according to this tech-lord’s vision of the end-times, there is an antichrist and it’s Greta Thunberg.